beginner46/beginner46.github.io/blog/2021/ising-metropolis.md

-@def title = "Simulating the Ising Model I"
+@def title = "Ising model and the Metropolis algorithm"
-@def blogtitle = "Simulating the Ising Model I : Metropolis Algorithm"
+@def blogtitle = "Ising model and the Metropolis algorithm"
-@def description = "Using the Metropolis algorithm to simulate the Ising Model by sampling the states from equilibrium distribution."
+@def description = "Using the Metropolis algorithm to simulate the Ising Model by sampling the states from equilibrium."
 @def date = "31 December 2021"

+@def hascode = true
+@def lang = "julia"

 # {{ blogtitle }}
 \date{ {{ date }} }